 Tibetan Fox - High Altitude Canine

 They have rather square heads and large wise eyes.
 It almost looks like the heads are too big for the body but that is mostly the shape of the fur.
+They do have large jaws appropriate for the heavy labor of chewing up all the meals of their meat diet.
 They have thick fur for the cold weather and thick tails with white tips.
 They are middle-sized for canines being about 23–28 in (58–70 cm) long with tails about 16–19 in (40–48 cm) long.

 Males and females usually form pairs and stay together throughout their lives.
 They also may hunt together.
 The mothers bear from 2-5 young a year which stay with the parents until they are about 8-10 months old.